-- Has the individual(s) engaged in attack-related behaviors that is, any behavior that moves an idea of harm forward toward actual harm? - Does the individual(s) have the capacity to carry out an act of targeted violence? - Is the individual(s) experiencing hopelessness, desperation and/or despair? - Does the individual(s) have a trusting and sustained relationship with at least one responsible person such as a parent, teacher, coach, advisor, and colleague? - Does the individual(s) n see violence as an acceptable, desirable, or the only way to solve problems? - Is the individual's conversation and "story" consistent with their actions? - Are other people concerned about the person's potential for violence? - What circumstances might affect the likelihood of violence?
+- Has the subject engaged in attack-related behaviors that is, any behavior that moves an idea of harm forward toward actual harm? - Does the subject have the capacity to carry out an act of targeted violence? - Is the subject experiencing hopelessness, desperation and/or despair?

+- Does the subject have a trusting and sustained relationship with at least one responsible person such as a parent, teacher, coach, advisor, and colleague? - Does the subject see violence as an acceptable, desirable, or the only way to solve problems? - Is the subject conversation and "story" consistent with their actions? - Are other people concerned about the subject's potential for violence? - What circumstances might affect the likelihood of violence?